Happy Weird and Wacky Wednesday to you!

 It is pretty weird that a reindeer has a nose that shines

 bright red and can light up the night sky while guiding Santa's sleigh on Christmas Eve.
-Joey wants to know if you knew that Rudolph
+Did you know that Rudolph

 the red-nosed reindeer first appeared in 1939 in a booklet for a Chicago area Montgomery